openparadigm/resilientorg/how/workshops/workshop_dynamics.md

 Example:
 "Tell us what games did you like to play when you were five?"

+Games are an important part of the methodology.
+They help with shifting perspectives as well as playing new roles and new states.
+In the beginning, people don't like games as it seems childish and doesn't make sense.
+It is important to quickly explain the reason for having games and the fact that even though it feels unpleasant in the beginning - we do need to do it even though it is silly and this negative attitude toward games will soon go away.

 **Step 2: Accept a new equal round integrated form where everyone participant is equal and valuable. **

 Each person needs to raise everyone else in his or her eyes and minimize personal individual importance and value in order to be able to "hear"/accept opinions/thoughts of others.
 Could be done through games, questions or activities.